 Sure enough, a Dallas Morning News advertisement from November 1930 shows the creation of a new addition named Avalon Heights.
 The boundaries are not explicitly described but directions indicate to drive "south on Hampton Road to the property, just west of Elmwood."
 One of the selling points in the ad was the promise of a new school on 8 acres of land that had been purchased by the Dallas Public School Board.

-While 102 lots were sold in a successful first phase, the Great Depression did its thing and sales declined – cementing its fate as another victim of real estate cycles.
+While 102 lots were sold in a successful first phase, the Great Depression did what it did and sales declined – cementing its fate as another victim of real estate cycles.
 Plans for the school advanced enough for parents of Winnetka (now W. E. Greiner) and Margaret B. Henderson to express their concerns.
 The final newspaper mention of Avalon Heights, as well as the proposed school, took place in 1938 under the headline "School Land Remains Vacant."

 Avalon Heights remains in the legal description of many Elmwood homes today.
-An undated planning document appears to show a section being absorbed by our neighborhood as "Elmwood Addition No. 4" and the name change appears in Volume 2131, Page 292 of the Dallas County Deed Records.
+An undated planning document shows a section being absorbed by our neighborhood as "Elmwood Addition No. 4" and the name change appears in Volume 2131, Page 292 of the Dallas County Deed Records.